Mirantis/mke-docs/content/docs/release-notes/4.1.0/known-issues.md

 **Workaround:**

-After a successful rollback, try the upgrade again with no changes to the upgrade command.
+Following a successful rollback, attempt the upgrade again, with no changes to the `mkectl upgrade` command.
-Due to the flaky nature of the issue, the upgrade will most likely succeed.